Why did I start blogging?

 I’d noticed that a lot of the popular stories of mental illness and recovery that I was hearing were told from the point of view of people who were stable, who had recovered, or who had found some amazing coping mechanism.
 I wondered if that made it difficult for people on the outside to understand what they were seeing.
 I mean, does it really reduce the stigma or increase the understanding of disabling mental illness if we’re not putting all our stories out there?
 I figured it probably wasn’t helping, at least.
-So, I decided to put my story out there.
+So, I decided to tell my story, too.

 There is a more detailed, specific story, though.